Aibaww/IEEE24-Backend/README.md

 npm install
 ```

-Create a .env file in the backend directory with the following values
+Create a .env file in the root directory (ieee-backend) with the following values

 ```
 PORT=5555